home-assistant/home-assistant.io/source/_integrations/sighthound.markdown

 A simple example is via 2 two automations:

-- The first automation is triggered, when a Unify G4 doorbell detects a motion.
-It calls `image_processing.scan` service to send the camera image to the sighthound server for processing.
+- The first automation is triggered, when a motion is detected.
+It calls the `image_processing.scan` service to send the camera image to the sighthound server for processing.

 - The second automation is triggered by a `sighthound.vehicle_detected` event.
 It sends a notification to a phone.